MisCoApps/MiscoApps.github.io/fcreminder/privacy-policy.en.md

 **No other data is transferred:** if you do not use backups, everything described in sections 4 and 5 stays on your device.

-## 15. Security
+## 17. Security

 Information stored on your device uses the operating system's standard storage mechanisms, protected by the app isolation it guarantees.

-The data in section 10 travels **encrypted in transit** (HTTPS/TLS) to the provider's servers, and the same applies to the Google Drive upload in section
+The data in sections 10, 11 and 12 travels **encrypted in transit** (HTTPS/TLS) to the relevant provider's servers, and the same applies to the Google Drive upload in section
 7. As there is no user account or password belonging to the app, there are no credentials of ours that could be compromised.

 ⚠️ **The backup file is not encrypted** (sections 6 and 7): it is compressed, which is not the same thing.
 Its security depends on where you store it.

-## 16. Changes to this policy
+## 18. Changes to this policy

 We may update this policy from time to time.
 The "Last updated" date at the top reflects the current version.
 Significant changes will be announced in the next app update.

-## 17. Contact
+## 19. Contact

 For any questions about this policy or about how your data is processed, write to us at: